kjkwang/APIM-Gateway-Developer-Tools/README.md

 To test the beta release of the Ephemeral Gateway, follow the steps in this [master setup guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/ephemeral-gateway-setup-guide).
 From there, it'll link you to other guides to set up each component from design time (e.g, the Gateway developer Git repository) to run time (e.g, Helm Charts) in sequence.

 ## Wiki Sitemap
 There's a wealth of instructional and reference information available across the multiple Gateway Developer Tools and Ephemeral Gateway repositories.
-See what's available from a single list in the Wiki sitemap.
+See what's available from a single list in the [wiki sitemap](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Wiki-Sitemap).

 ## Communication
 - *Have general questions or need help?* Use [Stack Overflow][StackOverflow].
 (Tag 'cagateway')